 In the case of products not made in the United States, but distributed by U.S. companies, the United States Chambers of Commerce can issue a Certificate of Origin which indicates the country of origin of the product.
-However, this certificate does not comply with the requirement to demonstrate eligibility for preferential tariff treatment under CAFTA-DR. In the case of animal products and sub-products, SENASA requests that the Certificate of Origin indicates the name of the establishment where it was processed or provides the Certificate of Origin where the product originated.
+However, this certificate does not comply with the requirement to demonstrate eligibility for preferential tariff treatment under CAFTA-DR.

+In the case of animal products and sub-products, SENASA requests that the Certificate of Origin indicates the name of the establishment where it was processed and provides the Certificate of Origin where the product originated.
+Currently, tilapia fillets with Certificate of Origin from the People's Republic of China are not allowed entry into Honduras.

-SENASA reports that importers are often confused about "country of origin" and "point of shipping", this might cause errors in the documents presented for the import permit.
+SENASA reports that importers are often confused about "country of origin" and "point of shipping".
+This might cause errors in the documents presented for the import permit.